Beyond universality in random matrix theory: The hard edge of complex Gaussian divisible ensembles

 Let us now make the change of variables

-where $z_c^{1}, z_c^2$ are equal to $z_c^{+}$ or $z_c^-$ depending on the part of the contours $\gamma$ and $\Gamma$ under consideration and $s,t$ satisfy $|s|, |t| \leq n^{1/11}.$ Then we perform the Taylor expansion of each of the terms arising in both $z$ and $w$ integrands.
+where $z_c^{1}, z_c^2$ are equal to $z_c^{+}$ or $z_c^-$ depending on the part of the contours $\gamma$ and $\Gamma$ under consideration and $s,t$ satisfy $|s|, |t| \leq n^{1/11}$.
+Then we perform the Taylor expansion of each of the terms arising in both $z$ and $w$ integrands.
 Then one has that

 as $|s|\leq n^{1/11}$.
 For each term in the integrand, one has to consider the contribution of equal or opposite critical points.
 In the following, we denote by $z_c, z_c^1, z_c^2$ any of the two critical points (allowing $z_c$ to take different values with a slight abuse of notation).
 We then perform the Taylor expansion of each of the functions arising in the integrands.
-This yields the following four expansions: \be wz=z_c^1z_c^2+ n^{-1/2}\underbrace{( sz^2_c+t z^1_c)}_{v_1(s,t)}+\frac{1}{n}\underbrace{ st}_{v_2(s,t)}, \ee and One also has Last, one has that
+This yields the following four expansions: